malikaltakrori/malikaltakrori/README.md

 - 👋 Hi, I’m Malik Altakrori
+- 💻 I am a Research Scientist at IBM Research AI - UAE/Abu Dhabi.
+Training LLMs for Arabic dialects.
-- 👀 I am a PhD candidate at McGill-cs and Mila (soon to be Malik Altakrori, PhD :) )
+- 👀 I completed my PhD at McGill-cs and Mila, working on NLP.
 - 🌱 I’m currently learning about writing style, and interested in evaluation techniques for authorship identification and obfuscation.
 - 📫 How to reach me?
 I am on LinkedIn!